jp-x-g/wegweiser/README.md

 > [*Back to top*](#Table-of-contents)

 ## viewfetcher.py
-Retrieves daily pageview data for Signpost articles from the Wikimedia REST API.
+Retrieves daily pageview data for Signpost articles from the Wikimedia REST API (which is input for combiner.py).
 ### Arguments
 `year`
 The start and end year to fetch views for.
 If not provided, defaults to the current year.